chenzl16/Urban-Test/README.md

 Exemplar ideas of the impressions can be found [here](src/Exemplar_Ideas.md).

 Here are downloadable [U.S. datasets](https://cloud.tsinghua.edu.cn/d/98a3d3ceb3e34333bf7f/) and [England datasets](https://github.com/0oshowero0/HealthyCitiesDataset).
-The vast majority of them originate from [Healthy Cities, A comprehensive dataset for environmental determinants of health in England cities](https://www.nature.com/articles/s41597-023-02060-y) and [A satellite imagery dataset for long-term sustainable development in united states cities](https://arxiv.org/abs/2308.00465) released in Nature Scientific Data paper (IF 9.8).

 ## Datasets
-We provide **6 city-scale datasets** collected from the largest U.S. cities and **1 sub-city scale multisourced dataset** collected from 1039 middle layer super output areas (MSOAs) of 29 England cities, which are briefly described as follows:
+We provide **6 city-scale datasets** collected from the largest U.S. cities and **1 sub-city scale multisourced dataset** collected from 1039 middle layer super output areas (MSOAs) of 29 England cities.
+The vast majority of them originate from [Healthy Cities, A comprehensive dataset for environmental determinants of health in England cities](https://www.nature.com/articles/s41597-023-02060-y) and [A satellite imagery dataset for long-term sustainable development in united states cities](https://arxiv.org/abs/2308.00465) released in Nature Scientific Data paper (IF 9.8).
+The datasets are briefly described as follows:

 ### 1. U.S. mobility dataset
 This dataset is extracted from SafeGraph [1].
 It details the monthly population movement between CBGs within the 10 largest cities in the United States from 2018.1 to 2022.4.
 The movements were aggregated from anonymized mobile devices.
 Please click [here](Data_Description/Mobility/Readme.md) for more details about the dataset.